Csaroda and the Hungarian Reformation

 weak monarchy conceded rights of rule."
 Fear of a national strongman had led

-to less than fulsome support for John Hunyadi's 1456 defence of Belgrade and, after the
+to less than fulsome support for John Hunyadi's 1456 defence of Belgrade

 The church, too, had lost its independent voice.
 G.R.
 Elton